HackerYou/HYFallBootcamp2014/Wordpress/Week 7/Day 3/1-custom_themes.md

 We are going to build a typical personal website so that when we're done you can apply the same techniques to your own personal website.

-> Teacher note: We need a simple template that doesn't have too much content.
-The idea is just to illustrate how to go from a simple HTML template to a simple Wordpress theme.

 We have an HTML/CSS template to start with.
 Our goal is to take this template and "Wordpressify" it.
 We will be modifying the following theme files:

 * header.php & footer.php